tarantool/doc/doc/reference/reference_lua/msgpack.rst

 The MsgPack output structure can be specified with the ``__serialize`` parameter:

-* 'seq', 'sequence', 'array' - table encoded as an array
+* 'seq', 'sequence', 'array' -- table encoded as an array
-* 'map', 'mappping' - table encoded as a map
+* 'map', 'mappping' -- table encoded as a map
-* function - the meta-method called to unpack serializable representation of table, cdata or userdata objects
+* function -- the meta-method called to unpack the serializable representation of table, cdata, or userdata objects

 Serializing 'A' and 'B' with different ``__serialize`` values brings different results.
 To show this, here is a routine which encodes ``{'A','B'}`` both as an